S10 highway (Georgia): Gori - Ergneti

 Starting in the centre of Gori the S10 runs north from the Gori Fortress out of town towards the S1 highway.
 This highway provides a motorway connection to Tbilisi and the western parts of Georgia.
 Passing underneath the motorway the S10 runs in a straight line through the flat agricultural land towards Karaleti village parallel to the Liakhvi river at a distance of a few kilometers.
-Even through the road is closed for through traffic into Tskhinvali and South Ossetia, it has importance in the area just south from it with many Georgian communities near the boundary line.
+Even though the road is closed for through traffic into Tskhinvali and South Ossetia, it has importance in the area just south of it with many Georgian communities near the boundary line.
 The highway connects them with the rest of Georgia.
 Just north from Ergneti village a roadblock at the boundary line prevents further travel.
 Since the 2008 war the site is used for conflict resolution meetings and exchange of detainees involving international actors.

 Tskhinvali - Roki

 South Ossetia's administrative capital and only city Tskhinvali is located directly north from the boundary line.
 In South Ossetia the S10 highway is referred to as "Transkam Highway" and is literally the lifeline of the self-declared republic.
 The Transkam Highway is the only regular road in and out of the region as South Ossetian authorities keep crossing points to Tbilisi controlled Georgia closed for ordinary traffic.
 From the roadblock at Ergneti the road continues north along the Liakhvi river and circumvents the centre of Tskhinvali.
 After crossing the Liakhvi River the road heads north out of town and after 16 km it reaches the small settlement Gupta.
 Here is the junction with the Sh25 road to Kvaisi, a former lead-zinc mining town.

-This point is also the confluence of Liakhvi and Patsa rivers and has one of the few highway feature highlights.
+This point is also the confluence of the Liakhvi and Patsa rivers and has one of the few highway feature highlights.
 The landmark 1929 Guftinsky bridge across the Patsa River is not in use anymore but is visible from the 1980s steel-concrete bridge which was built for the Transkam Highway.
 The old arched bridge with a length of 72 m and a height of 22 m was unprecedented at the time in Transcaucasia.
 The bridge was co-engineered with German assistance and constructed in a record time of 10 months for the original road to Kvaisi and Oni.

 The Transkam Highway continues alongside the Liakhvi River, passes through Java town after a few kilometers and continues its way through the sparsely populated forested river gorge while passing a few minor settlements.
 It eventually reaches Lower Roki from where the road rapidly climbs to the Roki Tunnel.
 In winter the upper parts of the highway are frequently closed for short periods due to heavy snow.